 T.P.
 Brown: The Maternal Spirit

-All Christians and Jews believe in the Holy Spirit.
+Both Christians and Jews believe in the Holy Spirit.
 With one key difference.
 In the languages Jesus used, Hebrew and Aramaic, Rúach (spirit) and Rúach Hakodesh (spirit-the-holy) are feminine nouns.
-But Jesus does not suggest the Holy Spirit is a woman, for she has no physical body.
+But Jesus does not suggest the Holy Spirit is a woman, for she has no body.
 Instead my perfect Mother, or “Ima” (Hebrew for “Great Mother”) is the nurturing, manifesting, feminine aspect of God.